nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 MSS

 1. User requests to add a task
 2. Unburden saves the task to the list of tasks and displays the existing list of tasks

   Use case ends

-Extension
+  Extensions

  1.1 User requests to add a task with a wrong format <br>
  1.2 Unburden will give display a error message <br>

+ Use case ends

 - Use case: Delete task